While I still do a bit of web work, but everything here can now be considered historical.

 I cofounded the Association of Working Class Academics with a small group of other academics, and served as Vice President from its founding until it merged into the Working Class Studies Association in 2015.
 AWCA advocated for students and faculty of poverty- and working-class origins, stroves to implement reforms designed to assure greater class equity within colleges and universities, established relationships and connections between poverty- and working-class academics, and served as an informational resource for those interested in issues affecting poverty- and working-class people.

 This project was created in Flash as part of the Golden Threads website.
 Christine Pattee had taken a series of photographs of Alix Dobkin teaching a group of women to sign to one of her songs.
 Alix kindly allowed us to use the music.

 I created this site while doing my graduate work at NYU, and teaching in the Opportunities Programs.
-It includes a Perl/MySql/Flash Tutors Office, where students can upload papers, then tutors can work on them and return them to the students.
+It includes a Perl/MySql/Flash Tutors Office, where students could upload papers, then tutors could work on them and return them to the students.
 Doesn’t seem all that sophisticated now, but it was for its time (~2000).

 I was primarily a content area specialist on this site, but some of the ideas I developed in that process made their way into the design as well.

 I started this site in grad school, as a way of learning HTML.
 I soon started working with Director, though, and switched almost exclusively to interactive software for some time.
 I always meant to get back to this and finish it.
 Ah, well . . .